YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 There is also a natural difference in density between the back and the sides of the scalp.
 When grafts are taken, those differences become easier to see, especially in harsh light.
 A patient with pale skin and dark hair may see more contrast than a patient whose hair and skin color are closer together.

-Shock loss after a hair transplant means nearby hairs weaken or shed temporarily after surgical stress.
+Shock loss after a hair transplant means nearby hairs can weaken or shed temporarily after surgical stress.
 It can happen around the recipient area, and it can also affect the donor region.
-If the follicles are not permanently damaged, the area may improve as the scalp calms and the hair cycle recovers.
+If the follicles are not permanently damaged, the area may improve as the scalp settles and the hair cycle recovers.

 Some signs are not only cosmetic.
 Increasing pain, spreading hot redness, pus, bad smell, worsening swelling, bleeding, fever, or skin that is turning dark, grey, or unusually wet should be checked quickly.
 These signs can suggest infection, irritation, poor healing, or another medical problem.